iamola/uniserver/UniController/README.md

  1. Start Lazarus
  2. Close any existing projects: Project > Close Project
- 3. In the pop-up window, click "Open Projects" button Navigate to folder: z_controller\UniServerZ
+ 3. In the pop-up window, click "Open Project" button Navigate to folder: z_controller\UniServerZ
     Click on file UniController.lpi, click Open button The projects open and is ready for compiling